apache/hadoop/hadoop-tools/hadoop-federation-balance/src/site/markdown/FederationBalance.md

   * DistCpProcedure: This is the first procedure.
 It handles all the data copy works.
 There are 6 stages:
     * PRE_CHECK: Do the pre-check of the src and dst path.
-    * Init Distcp: Create a snapshot of the source path and distcp it to the target.
+    * INIT_DISTCP: Create a snapshot of the source path and distcp it to the target.
-    * Diff Distcp: Submit distcp with `-diff` round by round to sync source and target paths.
+    * DIFF_DISTCP: Submit distcp with `-diff` round by round to sync source and target paths.
 If `-forceCloseOpen` is set, this stage will finish when there is no diff between src and dst.
 Otherwise this stage only finishes when there is no diff and no open files.
     * DISABLE_WRITE: Disable write operations so the src won't be changed.
 When working in router mode, it is done by making the mount point readonly.
-      Otherwise then it is done by cancelling the `x` permission of the source path.
+      Otherwise then it is done by cancelling the `ex` permission of the source path.
-    * Final Distcp(optional): Force close all the open files and submit the final distcp.
+    * FINAL_DISTCP: Force close all the open files and submit the final distcp.
     * FINISH: Cleanup works.
 If the 'x' permission is cancelled then restoring the permission of the dst path.